mcappola/ctdprocessing/README.md

 - Both tools now support argument -nb for skipping bottle processing.

 ### REQUIREMENTS
 - Must use a Windows OS.
+All testing was done using Windows 10.
 - Must have SeatermV2 installed. (https://www.seabird.com/software)

 ### DIRECTIONS FOR INSTALL